samdmarshall/pyconfig/contributing.md

 You made it!
-If you have finished reading the contributing guide then you can put 🌈 in your issue or pull request to acknowledge that you have read this document and have done your best to adhere to it.
+If you have finished reading the contributing guide then you can put 🌈 in your issue or pull request to acknowledge that you have read this document and have done your best to adhere